 Although they are travel-oriented, they both report your credit activity to the business credit bureaus, providing a way to improve your business credit that most credit cards don’t offer.
 They also have a number of valuable business benefits to help you manage spending and track activity.

-Since they offer the same extra benefits, you only need to consider their rewards and costs if you’re trying to pick between the two.
+Since they offer most of the same benefits, you only need to consider their rewards and costs if you’re trying to pick between the two.

 Here’s a quick breakdown of what makes them different: